 Summer is considered a third term in the academic year and uses the same FAFSA and financial information that was used during the preceding year.
-A separate summer application is required (available on the MSUM Financial Aid webpage when summer registration opens).
 All summer class registrations must be completed by the end of the drop/add period for each class.
 Undergraduate full-time enrollment for summer is 12 credits; graduate full-time enrollment is 8 graduate credits.
 Financial aid is disbursed starting in June based on all registered credits.

-Summer financial aid payments begin June 14; overages available June 18 or after.
-Note: Federal and State aid will not disburse until June 14 or the start date of your latest class, whichever is later.
+Summer financial aid will apply to your student bill beginning June 17; overages available June 19 or after.
+Note: Federal and State aid will not disburse until June 17 or the start date of your latest class, whichever is later.

-Bookstore Information: New this year, you may charge up to $400 in books and supplies at the MSUM Bookstore beginning April 23 through June 13.
+Bookstore Information: You may charge up to $400 in books and supplies at the MSUM Bookstore.
 This charge will appear on your billing statement.
 This option is available to all students enrolled for summer semester, regardless of financial aid funds.

 Eligibility for summer Pell Grant is possible in two ways.

-A third 2017-2018 payment is available for summer to students who are eligible.
+A third 2018-2019 payment will be available for summer to students who are eligible.
 Award amounts at each credit level are displayed on your award notice.